PRodriguez19/MMG3320-5320/docs/assignments/week4_assignment.md

-## Homework Assignment #3 (50 points)
+## Homework Assignment #4 (50 points)
-**For this assignment you will have until 5PM on Monday, February 3rd to submit on Brightspace.
+**For this assignment you will have until 5PM on Friday, February 7th to submit on Brightspace.
 Late assignments will NOT be accepted.**

 ### Directions for Students:
 Open a new Microsoft Word Document and submit answers to the questions below.
 The first four lines of your document should contain the following: